salizzar/gordon/README.md

 # Gordon

-We all know that build application packages is a pain.
+We all know that packaging applications is a pain.
 A lot of pain.

-Of course, [fpm](https://github.com/jordansissel/fpm) is a awesome tool to abstract package building for a lot of Operational Systems.
+Of course, [fpm](https://github.com/jordansissel/fpm) is a awesome tool to abstract package generation for a lot of Operational Systems.
 Period.

 Of course, [fpm-cookery](https://github.com/bernd/fpm-cookery) is another great tool to approach building as a simple recipe.